juucustodio/xamarin-docs.pt-br/docs/xamarin-forms/user-interface/webview.md

 #### <a name="android"></a>Android

-No Android, coloque o HTML, CSS e imagens na pasta ativos com a ação de compilação *AndroidAsset* conforme demonstrado abaixo:
+No Android, coloque o HTML, CSS e imagens na pasta ativos com a ação de build *AndroidAsset* como demonstrado a seguir:

 # <a name="visual-studiotabvswin"></a>[Visual Studio](#tab/vswin)